Home

 Two good questions in preparing for an interview.

 Find out their expense report procedure.
-Most companies have an expense report they want you to fill out and mail back to them.
+Most employers have an expense report they want you to fill out and mail back to them.
+Make sure you fill it out as neatly as possible.
+Sending it to the wrong person or department could delay payment.

 See if you can speak directly to them as sometimes an over-exuberant manager will say:

+Don't worry about it, I'll take care of all your travel arrangements and email to you your itinerary.
 This is a bad idea because heaven only knows what kind of screwy flight schedule they'll throw together for you.

 I've seen some doozies over the years.